Green Driver State Incentives in MarylandPage Overview

 For specifics, consult BGE's Residential EV Time-of-Use Pilot Schedule.

-Starting July 1, 2014 and continuing through June 30, 2017, the Electric Vehicles and Recharging Equipment-Rebates and Tax Credit Bill will:
+Through June 30, 2017, the Electric Vehicles and Recharging Equipment-Rebates and Tax Credit Bill will:

 - Extend a tax credit on the purchase of a plug-in electric vehicle for 3 years,